John Romero is giving a Quake postmortem at GDC 2021

 Do you have fond memories of Quake LAN parties?
-Maybe you built your career on the back of Quake mods shared on the early ‘90s internet.
+Did it help shape your career?
 Whatever your history with the game is, you should know that id software cofounder John Romero is planning to do a postmortem of the original Quake at the all-digital 2021 Game Developers conference.

 At the show (running online from July 19th-23rd), Romero will be taking the audience through the rollercoaster that was Quake's creation and reveals why it brought about the end of the original id software.